Illumina/interop/docs/src/install.md

 ### Build the Source

-The following code will work for most platforms.
+The following code will work for most platforms, as summarized below:

 ~~~~~~~~~~~~~~~{.sh}
 mkdir Build